tbma2014us/terraform-openstack-security-group/README.md

 ### Ingress/Egress rule blocks

-`ingress_rules` and `egress_rules` blocks lets you define and separate these rules in different lists which might be useful in some situations.
-Values for the defined keys are limited what is described in the documentation for [OpenStack Neutron Security Group Rule v2](https://www.terraform.io/docs/providers/openstack/r/networking_secgroup_rule_v2.html):
+The `ingress_rules` and `egress_rules` blocks let you define and separate these rules in different lists, which might be useful in some situations.
+Values for the defined keys are limited to what is described in the documentation for [OpenStack Neutron Security Group Rule v2](https://www.terraform.io/docs/providers/openstack/r/networking_secgroup_rule_v2.html):

 | Key | Description | Example |
 | --- | --- | ---|